 Almost all fires in Turkey under control, fire also haunts Greece and Italy | Abroad

 update / videoAlmost all forest fires in Turkey are now under control.
 Thousands of firefighters were able to contain 122 of 129 fires in 35 provinces, according to a government spokesperson.
 The fires, which have raged since Wednesday, have so far killed eight people.
-Forest fires are also ravaging Greece and Italy.
+Greece and Italy are also ravaged by forest fires.

 Foreign publishers